Dawlish Air Show 2013

 So you can see why caravan park holidays are so popular for a cheap family summer holiday as well as a short bank holiday break.

-Details of UK sites can be found at http://www.cheapcaravanholidaysuk.com/
+Details private caravans to rent can be found at http://www.cheapcaravanholidaysuk.com/